m850114010tmu/02_GoogLeNET_SE_fromScratch/README.md

 `seed_everything(42)` locks Python / NumPy / PyTorch RNGs and sets cuDNN deterministic mode.
 The train/val split is persisted as CSV so any re-run produces identical partitions.

 ---

-## License

-Add a license of your choice (e.g. MIT) as a `LICENSE` file if you intend to share this publicly.